 To get started, sign in to the JumpCloud Admin Portal and follow these steps:

-- In the sidebar, click SSO in the User Authentication section, then click Add New Application.
+- In the sidebar, choose User Authentication > SSO Applications, then click Add New Application.

-- Enter a name for your application in the Display Label field, then click the SSO tab.
+- Enter a name for your application in the Display Label field and optionally add a logo.

 - Redirect URIs: